 Starting the Conversation

-Quitting smoking can be hard, but it’s often easier than people expect.
+Quitting smoking or vaping can be hard, but it’s often easier than people expect.
 We’re here to offer a safe space to talk about using tobacco, no strings attached.
 Whether you want to quit right away, or aren’t sure you want to quit right now, that’s okay.
 We’re here to help you start the conversation.

 - Why is it that you smoke (or use other tobacco products)?